 Browsing through Facebook and Instagram, I enjoyed seeing the posts of friends about their vacations.
-As we reached the mid-summer season, many have already went out of the country, to the beach, to their respective provinces, and make use of the much awaited summer get-away.
+As we reached the mid-summer season, many have already gone out of the country, to the beach, to their respective provinces, and make use of the much-awaited summer getaway.

 As for us, we decided to allot our one week exploring the hot and beautiful Ilocos.
 We’ve never been in this part of Luzon so we paid attention to what friends have to say, the reviews we read online, the expertise on road adventure of Waze and the will to be in a new place with our reliable pick-up truck (my son named him “Cookie Ranger”).